 The museum hosts a variety of different Friday Nocturnes to entertain and bring contemporary art to life.
 Older performances include a Jackson 2Bears and Madeskimo drum performance and a performance by Colin Stetson.
 If there are any Nocturnes scheduled during your stay in Montreal, be sure to attend this one of a kind event.
 The museum also offers the opportunity to attend art workshops where you are taught to put your visions on canvas.
 You can also watch a variety of art related videos which vary depending on what is on display at the time.

-Official Website: Museum of Contemporary Art (Musee d'Art Contemporain de Montreal)Map of nearby accommodations:
+Accommodations near Museum of Contemporary Art (Musee d'Art Contemporain de Montreal):

 |Metro Line||Nearest Station||Walking Time|